gh-pages-project/gh-pages-project.github.io/pages/home.md

 ---
 layout: default
-title: GitHub pages
+title: GitHub Pages
-description: Hello
+description: A project for learning how to create and deploy GitHub pages
 giscus_comments: true
 permalink: /
 ---